-Earlier this month, SC Aerospace Director Adrianne Beasley was on hand for the Boeing 787-10 Dreamliner took its inaugural flight in North Charleston.
+Earlier this month, members of the Council’s staff had the opportunity to be on-hand as the Boeing 787-10 Dreamliner took its inaugural flight in North Charleston.
 The flight marked a significant milestone for South Carolina –the 787-10 is the first Boeing aircraft to be manufactured entirely at Boeing’s North Charleston facility.
-She and SC Logistics Director Suzanne Dickerson paused to reflect on this milestone, specifically how industries in South Carolina can depend on one another to remain competitive.
+SC Aerospace Director Adrianne Beasley and SC Logistics Director Suzanne Dickerson paused to reflect on this milestone, specifically how industries in South Carolina can depend on one another to remain competitive.

 Beasley and Dickerson emphasized that cooperation between the state’s aerospace and logistics clusters, as well as its other industries, can advance South Carolina’s long-term economic competitiveness and is a natural step for industries so closely intertwined.